MantisSub/batchstitcher/README.md

 This is a Python3 program to stitch multiple Insta360 Pro 2 recordings from a common source folder with the same settings.

-## Requirements

-Batchstitcher is pure Python 3 code (>= Python 3.8) and does not require external libraries or compilation.

 ## Installation

 ### From binaries